 - 3 large rubber bands

-- cardboard or thick piece of paper as paddles (I used foam shapes)
+- cardboard, thick piece of paper or foam shapes

 - Using a rubber band, wrap the two pencils onto the plastic container, one on each side.